 Chief Executive Officer

-Howard Brooks is the Executive Director of the Energy Resource Center, a nonprofit organization that works to keep income-qualified families warm and safe.
+Howard Brooks is the Chief Executive Director of the Energy Resource Center, a nonprofit organization that works to keep income-qualified families warm and safe.
 Serving thirteen Colorado counties, the organization reduces energy consumption an average of 25% in hundreds of homes annually.

 For the last 30 years he has been a leader in the corporate, nonprofit and government sectors.
 Prior to joining ERC, he was Chief Operating Officer at Pikes Peak United Way.
 He has directed marketing programs at companies including Deluxe Corporation, Time Life, and NordicTrack.
 His professional career began as an active duty officer in the U.S. Air Force.
 Howard and his wife Dale live in Colorado Springs, enjoying all the outdoor beauty and adventure outside their door.